-“While spirited debate can engage the question of what the law allows, ethics must govern the question of what colleges and universities should do,” the National Center for Higher Education Risk Management said in a statement.
+“While spirited debate can engage the question of what the law allows, ethics must govern the question of what colleges and universities should do,” the National Center for Higher Education Risk Managementstatement is from the center, not an official there? -sj**yeah, they wanted it to be from the center in general -jn said in a statement.
 “Higher education insists that it is a bastion of the moral high ground.
 So, it must be.
 Victims need to know we are here for them.”

 The female student is suing Oregon and its men's basketball coach over allegations that they recruited one of the players who allegedly assaulted her while knowing that he had previously been accused of sexual assault at Providence College.
 The suit also alleges that the university scrubbed the players' transcripts of any references to sexual misconduct, making it easier for them to transfer to play elsewhere after they were accused of misconduct at Oregon.
 The three students were suspended for up to 10 years, but all have since transferred to play basketball at other colleges.

 As the lawsuit contends that the ordeal caused the student emotional distress, the university says it accessed her mental health records in order to prepare for the litigation.
 "Under Oregon law, a plaintiff who places her psychological state at issue by seeking damages for emotional distress waives any psychotherapist/patient privilege or doctor/patient privilege and is required to disclose counseling records related to her psychological state," Oregon's lawyers wrote in a since-dropped counter lawsuit against the student.
 The university returned the records in March.